seabus0316/GeoFS-METAR-system/README.md

 Please check for version updates frequently, as the current version is still unstable.
 ## How to use?
 The widget will display the closest airport's METAR to you.
 It will auto-refresh every 30 minutes, and you can refresh manually as well.
-U can hide the widget by pressing W.
 After the verion 4.2.7, we don't need ap key anymore!!!!!!!!!!!!!!
 ## How to install?
 Copy the user.js and paste it into Tampermonkey.